ddev/ddev/docs/content/users/extend/database-types.md

 DDEV supports many versions of the MariaDB, MySQL, and PostgreSQL database servers.

-The following database types are supported out of the box:
+The following database types are currently supported:

 - MariaDB 5.5-10.8 and 10.11
 - MySQL 5.5-8.0